Gowthamch9/superstore-profitability-analysis/README.md

 ---

 ## 🎓 Key Insights for Practitioners

-### What Worked Well
-✅ **Automated ETL Pipeline:** Python script handled all transformations reproducibly
-✅ **DAX Measures:** Centralized metric definitions enabled consistent analysis
-✅ **Multi-Dimensional Segmentation:** Analyzing performance by Category × Segment × Region revealed hidden patterns
-✅ **"What-If" Scenarios:** Using current data to project future state proved highly persuasive

 ### Lessons Learned
 📚 **Discounting destroys more than it creates:** High-discount strategy generated losses, not volume